flame-engine/flame/README.md

 Currently it provides you with:
  - a game loop
+ - a component/object system
  - bundles a physics engine (box2d)
  - audio support
  - effects and particles
  - gesture and input support
  - images, sprites and sprite sheets
- - a component/object system
  - basic Rive support
- - and a few utilities to make development easier
+ - and a few other utilities to make development easier

 You can use whichever ones you want, as they are all somewhat independent.